ichko/kaggle/arc/README.md

 - Use this vector to infer the parameters of a convolutional cellular-automata that is then trained to transform the input pair into the output one.

-- We can of the encoding vector as representing an algorithm used to solve the pair.
+- We can think of the encoding vector as representing an algorithm used to solve the pair.
   Then we use a hyper-network (network used to infer the parameters of another network) to "compile" this vector into an "executable" cellular automaton.
   This inferred cellular automaton is then used to transform the input into the output.

 - We can think of the whole process as a meta-learning procedure.
-We train a network that given examples of the task can infer a network that can solve the task.
+We train a network that given a demonstrations of the task can infer a network that can solve the task.

 - The whole network can be trained end-to-end to solve the tasks using gradient based optimization (SGD).

+---

+- The feature extracting CNN and the hyper-network form the programmer.
+A network that programs another network.

+- The solver is the CA. The parameters of the CA are runtime activations.

 ## In detail

-"Address parameters" in differentiable way to use them in some differentiable computation.

-The ideas here are based on some ideas I had during the making of my masters thesis project on learning to simulate games with neural networks.
-The main idea is to have a _soft addressable computation_.
-This means that some learnable parameters of the network are used to be blended together (addressed) and the resulting tensor is used as a parameter for computation of the network - similar to what hyper nets do.
+"How do you infer a vector long enough to contain the parameters of the solver?"

+"Learn a banks of parameters and address them in differentiable way" (_soft addressable computation_)

+The idea is somewhat inspired by learning assets to simulate games from my masters theses.
+In the context of learning parameters of networks we will have the following setup.
+We will initialize a bank of tensors, and the use the features of the programmer network to blend the parameters in the bank and infer the runtime parameters.
+This setup utilizes representations to come up with small useful set of "utility" tensors, that are then combined runtime to produce the final solver.

 - Pick ConvKernels - softmax the feature vector and blend multiple trainable kernel banks to infer a single bank used inside the `nca` to solve the task.